keepgoing1995/covid-policy-tracker/README.md

 For details on how these issues around patchy or missing data affect our index calculations, please see our [documentation on calculating indices](documentation/index_methodology.md).

 - **Be skeptical of reductions in index values**.
 Incomplete or missing data will sometimes cause a dip in the calculated  index (we conservatively treat some missing values as 0).
 For most countries, a reduction in index level that is recent, relatively small (less than 10 points), or only lasts a couple of days, is more likely the result of missing data rather than a legitimate reduction in the underlying policy.
 - **Not all countries are equally up to date**.
-We try to ensure that all countries and relevant subnational units are updated at least once a week, and most countries are updated more frequently.
-But there will inevitably be "patchiness" within the last week.
+We try to ensure that all countries and relevant subnational units are updated at least once every two weeks, and many countries are updated more frequently.
+But there will inevitably be "patchiness" within the last month.
 - **For each country/territory, some indicators will be missing in some days**.
 As our data collectors find information, they will update a country/territory in real time.
 This means a country/territory may only have up-to-date information for some indicators, but not all.
 - **Some indicators (and therefore, index values) will be changed retroactively.** We aim to have a second pair of eyes review every data point in the OxCGRT.
-As at 19 May 2020, the majority of our 400,000 data points are yet to be reviewed.
 Inevitably, some things may be tweaked in this review process, leading to changes to past dates.
 We recommend you frequently download fresh data from OxCGRT, rather than relying on an old export.
 - **Null values are not the same as 0**.
 The gaps described above – where countries are not up to date, or where some indicators are missing – will be represented as null values.
 These should not be interpreted as a 0, although for the purposes of calculating our indices, we conservatively treat them as such.
 - **Fiscal and monetary indicators are not evenly covered**.
-We do not yet have comprehensive and high quality coverage of our indicators E3, E4, H4, and H5.
-You should check the data carefully before using these indicators.
+We do not have comprehensive and high quality coverage of our indicators E3, E4, H4, and H5.
+You should check the data carefully before relying on these indicators, and do not assume they are perfectly comprehensive.

 ## Sample analysis